0x4248/Scrapbook/README.md

 ## Repo structure

-Each folder contains a different "scrap" with its own `README.md` file and the code itself.
+Each folder contains a different "scrap" with its own `README.md` (sometimes just `README` or with another extension) file and the code itself.
 Most of them also have a `Makefile` to run the code.

 ## License